Dark Souls (video game): Later releases

 In GameSpys review, the original Windows port was referred to as "shabby", citing the game's limit of 30 frames per second, poor mouse and keyboard controls, and nonadjustable resolution.
 However, the expanded content was praised, giving the game an overall favourable review.

-Eurogamer also commented on the quality of the port, stating: "Dark Souls: Prepare to Die Edition does not come with the technical options you would expect from a well-engineered PC game, because it's a port of a console game, and that's all FromSoftware ever promised to deliver.
+Eurogamer commented on the quality of the port, stating: "Dark Souls: Prepare to Die Edition does not come with the technical options you would expect from a well-engineered PC game, because it's a port of a console game, and that's all FromSoftware ever promised to deliver.
 Anyone who passes up Dark Souls for this reason is cutting off their nose to spite their neckbeard of a face."
 One of the producers of Dark Souls II, Takeshi Miyazoe, responded to the criticism of the PC version by saying:

 This is going to sound bad but our main priority was to get the game onto the PC as fast as possible, because people wanted it on the PC.
 The PC market in Japan is so minimal that originally there were no plans to make it on the PC, but with the strong petition from the North American and European fans, even with the lack of experience of working on a PC platform we still did our best to try to get it out as fast as possible.
 [The problems] were expected to a certain extent.

 We did know there were PC-specific features like key-mapping and use of the mouse and keyboard, high resolution and higher frame rate, stuff like that, but...
 It's not that we ignored it, but it would have taken too much time for us to implement it, test it and get it up to the level people expected.
 It was more of a publisher (Namco Bandai) decision to say, "Guys, don't worry about this – let's just get it out and see how this works on PC."

 Dark Souls: Remastered received "generally favorable" reviews from critics, according to review aggregator Metacritic.
 Critics praised the improved visuals and performance, while criticism was directed towards the lack of an effective anti-cheat system and the PC version's price despite few significant changes.
 It sold 71,739 copies in Japan during the week of its release, making it the best-selling game in the country at the time.